devcon24/devcon-site-initializers/documentation/workshop/15-web-content/README.md

 In the context of this demo Web Content is used for Sponsors section on Home page.

-A Sponsor structure should be created with required information, a list of Sponsor articles should be created and displayed in a Collection Display.
+A Sponsor structure should be created with required fields (sponsor name, sponsor type, sponsor logo and sponsor link).
+A list of Sponsor articles should be created and displayed in a Collection Display.

 ## Overview